ankit-jn/terraform-aws-examples/aws-ecs/README.md

 This Example configuration is used to create AWS Fargate ECS Cluster and ECS Service

-Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-ecs/cluster-fargate-with-service) for the code-base to utilize [Module: Terraform AWS ECS](https://github.com/arjstack/terraform-aws-ecs) in order to manage AWS Fargate ECS Cluster and ECS Service.
+Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-ecs/cluster-with-service-fargate) for the code-base to utilize [Module: Terraform AWS ECS](https://github.com/arjstack/terraform-aws-ecs) in order to manage AWS Fargate ECS Cluster and ECS Service.

+#### ECS Example: ECS Service with existing ECS cluster with AWS Fargate

+This Example configuration is used to create ECS Service in existing ECS cluster with AWS Fargate

+Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-ecs/service-with-existing-cluster-fargate) for the code-base to utilize [Module: Terraform AWS ECS](https://github.com/arjstack/terraform-aws-ecs) in order to create ECS Service in existing ECS cluster with AWS Fargate

 ## Authors